-Century old mystery solved at Bupa Care Home
+Century old mystery solved at Bupa Edithvale Care Home

-113-year-old piece of history found behind bookcase at Bupa Edithvale Aged Care Home.
+A 113-year-old piece of history has been found behind a bookcase at Bupa Edithvale Aged Care Home.

 The discovery of a silver trowel inscribed in 1905 created a mystery that led to a prominent philanthropist family in bustling turn of the century Melbourne.

 Sandra Bailey, a carer who has worked at Bupa Edithvale for 19 years, was cleaning behind one of the bookcases at the home when she came across a box.

 “I was cleaning and wanting to move something from one corner to the other and it had lots of books on it.
 I got on a ladder and went up to the top shelf to started sorting and put my hand at the back and found a box.

 “I opened it and one of the other ladies was there and I showed it to her.
 She picked it up and started reading it and said, you know you have just found something that is 113 years old,” Ms Bailey said.

 Excited and intrigued by the discovery, Ms Bailey took it Mark Osborn, Bupa Edithvale’s General Manager to ask what to do with it.

 The inscription on the trowel had the inscription ‘Mr and Mrs J. M. Griffiths’, so Mr Osborn went through the records of residents at Bupa Edithvale to see if any matched.

 “It must have been sitting behind books in the bookcase for a pretty long time because we went through our resident’s history and we couldn’t find anyone with that name so it must have been before that,” Mr Osborn said.